fastenhealth/policy/05-roles_policy.md

    iv.
 Risk Management procedures and documentation;

     v.
 Auditing.
-Luma may monitor access and activities of all users;
+Fasten may monitor access and activities of all users;

     vi.
 Workstations may only be used to perform assigned job responsibilities;

     vii.
-Users may not download software onto Luma's workstations and/or systems without prior approval from the Security Officer;
+Users may not download software onto Fasten's workstations and/or systems without prior approval from the Security Officer;

     viii.
 Users are required to report malicious software to the Security Officer immediately;

     ix.
-Users are required to report unauthorized attempts, uses of, and theft of Luma's systems and/or workstations;
+Users are required to report unauthorized attempts, uses of, and theft of Fasten's systems and/or workstations;

     x.
 Users are required to report unauthorized access to facilities

     xi.
 Users are required to report noted log-in discrepancies (i.e. application states users last log-in was on a date user was on vacation);

     xii.
-Users may not alter ePHI maintained in a database, unless authorized to do so by a Luma Customer;
+Users may not alter ePHI maintained in a database, unless authorized to do so by a Fasten Customer;

     xiii.
-Users are required to understand their role in Luma's contingency plan;
+Users are required to understand their role in Fasten's contingency plan;

     xiv.
 Users may not share their user names nor passwords with anyone;